groupcash/core/README.md

 ### Low fluctuation

-Fluctuating currencies are prone to be hoarded by investors hoping to make profit.
+Fluctuating exchange rates of currencies cause it to be hoarded by investors hoping to make profit.
 A goal of the proposed currency should be to incentivise circulation and decrease fluctuation.
 This is compatible with the goal of clear value proposition.

 ### High velocity

-The currency should provide an incentive to keep circulation going.
-Thus preventing deflation by hoarding and further stabilizing its value.
+The currency should provide an incentive to keep circulation going, for example by introducing an artificial inflation.
+Thus preventing hoarding which could lead to a shortage of tradable units and further stabilizing its value.

 ### Decentralization